Drying Flowers and Foliage for Arrangements

-- As the branches absorb the mixture, add a reserve mixture of one part glycerin and four parts water to the original marked level.
+- As the branches absorb the mixture, add a reserve mixture of one part of glycerin and four parts of water to the original marked level.

 Foliage color will gradually change as the glycerin is absorbed.
 Most branches take from one to three weeks to glycerinize.

 Some leaves, especially thick and waxy ones, may not glycerinize well by this method.
 Individual leaves of plants such as ivy or southern magnolia may be glycerinized by totally submerging the leaves in the mixture.
 They should be placed in a single layer and weighted to keep them beneath the liquid.
 After the leaves become soft and pliable, in about 2 to 6 days, they should be removed, drained and wiped clean with a soft cloth.